tstanford/k8s_cluster/readme.md

 ## TODO:

-- setup local container repository
-- build a container image using docker and have it published to the local repository
+x setup local container repository x build a container image using docker and have it published to the local repository
 - setup a bare metal load balancer and allow it to use DHCP to get an IP address from physical network
 - can master and nodes be moved to a private, host only network?
 - deploy a container image to kubernetes cluster and have it bring up a new service with a new ip addresses

+# virtual box config

+## Disable that annoying notification center

+`VBoxManage setextradata global GUI/SuppressMessages confirmGoingFullscreen,remindAboutMouseIntegration,remindAboutAutoCapture`